familyfriendlymikey/blender-vse/README.md

 - `Up/Down arrow` will move playhead to nearest keyframes.

 ### Cutting, Trimming, Editing
-alt k control k to trim either side, + shift will ripple
+lock a strip with shift + l to make it not be cut as a side effect of some other edit alt k control k to trim either side, + shift will ripple
 - `k` to cut with knife.
 - "Trim" shift t